-- Guy's guys can be really fun to hang out with, especially if you don't take them too seriously, and your mind is in "fun mode".
+- Guy's guys can be really enjoyable to hang out with, especially if you don't take them too seriously, and your mind is in "fun mode".
 They can also be very loyal, supportive friends once you grow closer to them.
 Like I said earlier, the way this article talks, it can portray guy's guys as more evil than they are.
 They're mostly good people, even if some of their beliefs are questionable.

-- Even if guy's guys aren't really your style, you may still want to be able to get along with them when you meet them, because they are pretty common.
+- Even if guy's guys aren't really your style, you may still want to be able to get along with them when you meet them, because they are everywhere.
 It's for the same reasons you'd want to be able to get along with any type of person.

 - You used to not be a guy's guy at all, but recently you've been acquiring more of those traits, and want to be able to join their group at times.

-- It's human nature to seek approval from people or groups who have rejected you.
+- It's human nature to sometimes seek approval from people or groups who have rejected you.
 Sometimes we'll do this even when we logically don't value a group's views or want anything they have to offer.
-A guy who's never clicked with other dudes may want to be able to get along with them just to 'even out' being ostracized by them in the past.
+A guy who's never clicked with other dudes may want to be able to get along with them just to "even out" being ostracized by them in the past.